Frequently asked questions

-A: It is required that students attend all classes, participate in the MAPS activities, and remain on campus for the entire 6-week period.
+A: It is required that students attend all classes, participate in the MAPS activities and remain on campus for the entire six-week period.

 A: MAPS is a summer bridge program for incoming K-State freshmen.
-Students who are planning to enroll in a different college/university during Fall 2013 are not eligible for MAPS.
+Students who are planning to enroll in a different college/university during fall 2014 are not eligible for MAPS.

 Q: What costs are covered by MAPS?

-A: Tuition, textbooks, lab supplies, room and board, and most meals are all paid for by MAPS (except for Sunday nights when the dining hall is closed).
-MAPS will also pay for group activities such as industry tours and the side trips associated with them.
-For all intents and purposes, MAPS is free for students.
+A: MAPS covers tuition, textbooks, lab supplies, room and board, and most meals, except for Sunday nights when the dining hall is closed.
+MAPS also pays for group activities such as industry tours.

 Q: What costs are not covered by MAPS?

-A: MAPS students will receive their stipends midway through the MAPS program.
-The stipends will be in check form and can be used however the participants wish.
+A: MAPS students receive their stipends midway through the MAPS program.
+The stipends are in check form and can be used however the participants wish.

 Q: How many credits can I earn during the summer with MAPS?

-A: MAPS participants will earn up to six (6) credits:
+A: MAPS participants earn up to six credits:

-- one (1) credit of Kinesiology 161 (Fitness and Conditioning)
+- one credit of Kinesiology 161 (fitness and conditioning)

 A: Yes.
-MAPS students are required to attend K-State’s orientation session on Friday, June 14, 2013.
-Important information about the campus and your college is shared during K-State’s Orientation.
-In addition, you will meet your academic advisor, prepare your fall class schedule, create a K-State email account, and get a K-State student ID card during Orientation.
+MAPS students are required to attend K-State’s orientation session on Friday, June 13, 2014.
+Important information about the campus and your college is shared during K-State’s orientation.
+In addition, you will meet your academic advisor, prepare your fall class schedule, create a K-State email account and get a K-State student ID card.
 You will need to pay for you and additional family members to attend the day-long event.

 Q: Where will I live during the summer with MAPS?

-A: MAPS students will be living in a co-ed, standard room-style residence hall on K-State’s campus.
-MAPS Peer Mentors will live on the floor and help you adjust to college life.
-They will assist you with understanding university and K-State Housing and Dining policies concerning student conduct.
+A: MAPS students live in a coed, standard room-style residence hall on K-State’s campus.
+MAPS peer mentors live on the floor and help you adjust to college life.
+They assist you with understanding the university and K-State housing and dining policies.

 Q: When can I move into the residence hall?

-A: Students can move into the residence hall after K-State’s Orientation has concluded, at 3:00pm on Friday, June 14, 2013.
+A: Students can move into the residence hall after K-State’s orientation has concluded at 3 p.m. on Friday, June 13, 2014.

 Q: Is transportation provided to/from the Kansas City airport?

-A: MAPS does not provide transportation to/from the Kansas City International Airport (MCI).
-The Manhattan Regional Airport (MHK) now has daily direct flights from Chicago O’Hare and Dallas-Fort Worth.
+A: MAPS does not provide transportation to/from the Kansas City International Airport.
+The Manhattan Regional Airport has daily direct flights from Chicago O’Hare International Airport and Dallas/Fort Worth International Airport.
 It is the MAPS participant’s responsibility to make arrangements for transportation to and from Manhattan at the beginning and end of the program.
 If you need assistance, please notify the MAPS staff.